 - While the Licensing Regulations in previous years deprived the holders of Exploration Licenses from an opportunity to convert them into Production License without an auction, the current Licensing Procedure allows a holder of Exploration Subsoil License, which conducted geological exploration and calculated and approved the reserves, to obtain Production Subsoil License without the need to compete for it at an auction. - The single Exploration/Production License is now included in the Licensing Procedure, the term of which is 20 years on-shore and 30 years off-shore. - The Licensing Procedure introduced an interesting new language with regards to reformulation and transfer of a Subsoil License.
 It divides such cases into (i) "reformulation", which only includes technical grounds such as change of license-holders name, address, etc.; and (ii) "introducing amendments" to the Subsoil License, which allows actual transfer of Subsoil License in case the license-holder creates a new joint company where it owns at least 50% stake.

-This latter transfer provision, however, contradicts the Subsoil Code and the Law "On Oil and Gas" and therefore its legality is questionable (the amendments are now pending to these Laws, which would allow transfer of Subsoil License and which are described in sub-Section (C) below).

-• Article 6 of the Auction Procedures stipulates that the auction organizers must obtain all approvals and clearances with regards to the Subsoil areas offered at auctions.
+This latter transfer provision, however, contradicts the Subsoil Code and the Law "On Oil and Gas" and therefore its legality is questionable (the legislative amendments, which would have allowed transfer of Subsoil License, were rejected at the Parliament as described in sub-Section (C) below). - Article 6 of the Auction Procedures stipulates that the auction organizers must obtain all approvals and clearances with regards to the Subsoil areas offered at auctions.